MadibaGroup/2024-Web3-Usability/Data/Walkthroughs/Second Group/1-uniswap.md

     - **this applies to all DApps**

+## Core Task 04

-T4.
-Revert, to the extent possible, any past interactions with the DApp.
-Disconnect the wallet, unapprove tokens, etc.
+*Revert, to the extent possible, any past interactions with the DApp.
+Disconnect the wallet, unapprove tokens, etc.*

 - disconnect option from the site successfully removes the site in the wallet